Open Future New Zealand

 The endocrinologist prescribed tablets for osteoporosis which had very bad side effects.
 That was changed to an injection bi-annually, which I'm still getting.
 He didn't say anything about my diet.

 I found the Official Diabetes information on a Ministry of Health website.
 I knew enough by now to know that the information was unhelpful and probably wrong.
 But now I'm online, and I discovered people talking about insulin resistance, low carbohydrate diets and remission from Type II Diabetes.
-I watched hours and hours of video lectures, mostly from Low Carb Downunder (https://lowcarbdownunder.com.au/), and I went to the bookshop and purchased several books.
+I watched hours and hours of video lectures, mostly from WWW Link Low Carb Downunder (https://lowcarbdownunder.com.au/), and I went to the bookshop and purchased several books.

 I adopted a low-carbohydrate diet with time restricted eating over the next few months.
 I began to eat real food, more meat, fish eggs and cheese.
 I started to eat and enjoy saturated fats.
 My health improved dramatically.